TezWell/VisualTez/documentation/docs/introduction.md

 # Introduction to VisualTez

+The VisualTez project brings visual programming to smart-contract development in the Tezos ecosystem, which lets people describe smart contracts through illustrations that can be built by simply dragging and dropping blocks.
+Text-based programming languages are usually difficult for people without a computer science background or similar.

-The video below shows how to create and test a smart contract using the VisualTez tool.
+The video below shows how to create and test a smart contract.

 <iframe
     width="600"